vectronic/website/README.md

 * `#vectronic-contact` - used to view messages submitted via the website contact form
 * `#vectronic-subscribe` - used to be aware of subscriptions via the website (a Netlify Function is used to automatically add subscription to a SendInBlue contact list)
+* `#vectronic-deployment` - used to view success or failure of Netlify deployments

 #### Contact App